mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

   particular selector object.
   * `channel()`
   * `selector()`
-* A SelectionKey object contains two sets
+* SelectionKey object contains two sets
-    * the interest set - representing operations we are interested in
+    * the interest set - operations we are interested in
-    * the ready set - representing operations the channel is currently ready to perform
+    * the ready set - operations the channel is currently ready to perform
-        * is as of the time the selector last checked the states of the registered channels
+        * the time the selector last checked the states of the registered channels
 * operations:
     * `isReadable()`,
     * `isWritable()`,